quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Receiver Tracking of ACK Frames

-When a packet containing an ACK frame is sent, the largest acknowledged in that frame may be saved.
+When a packet containing an ACK frame is sent, the largest acked in that frame may be saved.
 When a packet containing an ACK frame is acknowledged, the receiver can stop acknowledging packets less than or equal to the largest acknowledged in the sent ACK frame.